k-f-/braindump/content/books/how_to_take_smart_notes.md

 ### To achieve a critical mass, it is crucial to distinguish clearly between three types of notes {#to-achieve-a-critical-mass-it-is-crucial-to-distinguish-clearly-between-three-types-of-notes}

 ### why the threshold to write an idea down has to be as low as possible, but it is equally crucial to elaborate on them within a day or two {#why-the-threshold-to-write-an-idea-down-has-to-be-as-low-as-possible-but-it-is-equally-crucial-to-elaborate-on-them-within-a-day-or-two}

+### hermeneutic circle {#hermeneutic-circle}

+The decision to read/write something does not come out of thin air

 ## Motivations {#motivations}